Friday Digital Roundup

 My advice would be to go for the Awesome Plan on Buffer which gives you more than enough content scheduling and all the reports and apps you’ll need.
 You can connect one profile for each social account, and you can schedule 10 posts per account on the free version.
 The Awesome plan allows you to schedule 200 posts per month which gives you a lot more flexibility.

-So why is Buffer my favorite when it offers less for more money…?
+So why is Buffer my favourite when it offers less for more money…?

 Buffer just does scheduling more simply.
 It’s a scheduling tool that doesn’t try to be too complicated and it’s growing all the time.
 The simple schedule and queue combination make it really simple to see where you’re at, and the app just does it for me.